 HSPC enables docker container applications to access the persistent storage backed by industry leading Hitachi storage, Virtual Storage Platform (VSP) series.
 Some of the benefits that HSPC provides are:

-- Automatically deploy reliable persistent container volumes presented by Hitachi VSP G/F storage
+- Dynamically deploy reliable persistent container volumes presented by Hitachi VSP G/F storage

 - Storage-based container volume cloning